-1. The 1931-1943 years are April-March but from 1944 onwards are calendar years.

-2. The "QMA totals" are approximations derived from port landing subtotals, as follows: SNA 1, Mangonui to Whakatane; SNA 2 Gisborne to Wellington/Makara; SNA 7, Marlborough Sounds ports to Greymouth; SNA 8 Paraparaumu to Hokianga.

-3. Before 1946 the "QMA" subtotals sum to less than the New Zealand total because data from the complete set of ports are not available.
-Subsequent minor differences result from small landings in SNA 3, not listed here.

-4. Data up to 1985 are from fishing returns: data from 1986 to 1990 are from Quota Management Reports.

-5. Data for the period 1931 to 1982 are based on reported landings by harbour and are likely to be underestimated as a result of underreporting and discarding practices.
+- 1. The 1931-1943 years are April-March but from 1944 onwards are calendar years. - 2.
+The 'QMA totals' are approximations derived from port landing subtotals, as follows: SNA 1, Mangonui to Whakatane; SNA 2 Gisborne to Wellington/Makara; SNA 7, Marlborough Sounds ports to Greymouth; SNA 8 Paraparaumu to Hokianga. - 3.
+Before 1946 the 'QMA' subtotals sum to less than the New Zealand total because data from the complete set of ports are not available.
+Subsequent minor differences result from small landings in SNA 3, not listed here. - 4.
+Data up to 1985 are from fishing returns: data from 1986 to 1990 are from Quota Management Reports. - 5.
+Data for the period 1931 to 1982 are based on reported landings by harbour and are likely to be underestimated as a result of under-reporting and discarding practices.
 Data include both foreign and domestic landings.

-Table 2: Reported landings (t) of snapper by Fishstock from 1983-84 to 2018-189 and gazetted and actual TACCs (t) for 1986-87 to 2018-19.
+Table 2: Reported landings (t) of snapper by Fishstock from 1983-84 to present and gazetted and actual TACCs (t) for 1986-87 to present.
 QMS data from 1986-present.
 [Continued on next page]